TauferLab/GEOtiled/README.md

 # GEOtiled

+## IMPORTANT - DO NOT MODIFY THIS BRANCH.
+IT IS MEANT TO BE KEPT FOR HISTORICAL PURPORSES FOR USE WITH NSDF OpenVisus DEMO.

 ## About

 Terrain parameters such as slope, aspect, and hillshading are essential in various applications, including agriculture, forestry,